Celestin-17/IMSystem/README.md

 The Admin Dashboard provides live data on total products, stock availability, total generated income and the overall number of sales.
 From there you can manage products, sales, employees, suppliers, and product categories.

 # Program features:

+• Optimized User Interface (since Tkinter graphics are very old aged I utilised 70+ images for the widgets and every button it's a label at base with 3 functions binded to act as one)